Pacific Coast Chorale

 Liz Lindenfeld

 Liz Lindenfeld has been involved with music and choral singing for most of her life.
 In addition to PCC, she has sung with such choirs as The New York Choral Society, The Vancouver Bach Choir, The San Diego Master Chorale, and The California Contemporary Chorale.
-She is currently assistant music director of Vox Nobili, a five-voice a cappella madrigal and caroling ensemble in San Diego.
+She was assistant music director of Vox Nobili, a five-voice a cappella madrigal and caroling ensemble in San Diego.
 She has performed with The San Diego Gilbert and Sullivan Society and Euterpe Opera Company in Los Angeles.
 Liz holds a master's degree in Voice Performance from California Institute of the Arts and a bachelor's degree in English from Brandeis University.
-She was the Executive Director at Manhattan Reading Institute in NY, a remedial reading and math school for disabled adults who were sent to us from government agencies to improve their basic skills in preparation for advanced education or gainful employment.
-The mom of three grown daughters, Liz served on PTA boards at their schools for many years, chaired the Governance Team at La Jolla High School, and was manager of two of her daughters' soccer teams.
+She was the Executive Director at Manhattan Reading Institute in NY, a remedial reading and math school for disabled adults who were referred by government agencies to improve their basic skills in preparation for advanced education or gainful employment.
+The mom of three daughters and grandma to a granddaughter and grandson, Liz served on PTA boards at her daughters' schools for many years, chaired the Governance Team at La Jolla High School, and was manager of two of her daughters' soccer teams.
 She also currently manages rentals for the condo in Maui she owns jointly with her husband, Michael.
+Liz joined Pacific Coast Chorale in 2015 and has been a member of its Board of Directors since 2016, serving in multiple positions, including President, Vice President, and Hospitality Chair.
 A native New Yorker, Liz has resided in San Diego since 1984.

 Picture